2024 Queensland state election: Candidates

-A total of 525 candidates from nine political parties (or independent) will contest the election.
-It is the second-most contested election by nominated candidates in Queensland history, behind the previous election (2020).
+A total of 525 candidates from nine political parties, plus independents, contested this election.
+It became the second-most contested election by nominated candidates in Queensland history, behind the previous election (2020).

 Crisafulli began announcing LNP candidates 18 months prior to the election, making the LNP the first party to formally endorse candidates for the election.
-The LNP announced several other candidates afterwards.
 The second party to formally endorse a candidate was Katter's Australian Party (KAP), announcing their candidate for the Far North Queensland seat of Cook on 6 October 2023.

-Labor, the LNP, and the Greens have announced candidates in all 93 electorates.
-Pauline Hanson announced 2 October her One Nation Party would also be contesting every seat.
+Labor, the LNP, One Nation, and the Greens each ran candidates in all 93 electorates.

 Preferences

 Candidates and parties may publish recommendations to voters on How-to-vote cards and other materials indicating how that candidate or party suggests a voter should order their ballot under the state's full-preference instant-runoff voting system.
 Voters must number every candidate on the ballot paper to cast a formal vote.
 A candidate or party cannot determine the order a vote is distributed for a voter.
-Preference deals refer to parties or candidates agreeing to order recommendations on each other's how-to-vote materials that are favourable to the other.
+"Preference deals" refer to parties or candidates agreeing to order recommendations on each other's how-to-vote materials that are mutually favourable.

 Liberal National

 In late 2023, it was reported in The Australian that Leader of the Opposition David Crisafulli considered preferencing the Greens over Labor at the upcoming state election.
 Crisafulli told the newspaper: "Now, the same doesn't happen on the other side of the draw – the preferences on the right don't flow in the same way that the Greens' preferences flow to Labor," adding: "So it is a corrupt system... and I have a big concern about the prospect of a Labor–Greens coalition.
 They will say no deals... but they've said that before and they then broke the promise anyway.
 So I am deeply concerned by that."

-On 1 October 2024, the LNP officially announced they would preference Labor over the Greens at the state election.
+On 1 October 2024, the LNP officially announced they would recommend preferencing Labor ahead of the Greens at the election.

 One Nation

-One Nation leader and federal Senator for Queensland, Pauline Hanson, confirmed in February 2024 that One Nation would preference the LNP over Labor in every seat, despite her reported distrust of both major parties.
+One Nation leader and federal Senator for Queensland, Pauline Hanson, confirmed in February 2024 that One Nation would recommend voters preference the LNP over Labor in every seat, despite her reported distrust of both major parties.

 Labor

-Retiring Labor MP and Attorney-General Yvette D’Ath claimed on 24 August the that the Greens were "happy to do deals" with the LNP to get more members elected to parliament.
-While Ms D'Ath issued a plea to voters to not replace Labor MPs with Greens members, she refused to concede that the polling showed a progressive swing among inner-city residents.
+Retiring Labor MP and Attorney-General Yvette D’Ath claimed on 24 August that the Greens were "happy to do deals" with the LNP to get more members elected to parliament.
+Ms D'Ath issued a plea to voters to not replace Labor MPs with Greens members, and refused to concede that the polling showed a swing towards the Greens among inner-city residents.

-Labor is giving preferences to Legalise Cannabis ahead of the Greens in 28 seats.
+Labor recommended preferences to Legalise Cannabis ahead of the Greens in 28 seats.